-Employees of iA Financial Group and its subsidiaries are at the very heart of the Company’s success.
+Employees of iA Financial Group are at the very heart of the Group's success.
 It is therefore vital to ensure that the trust placed in them by clients and shareholders is well-founded and deserved.
 That is why the level of integrity and professionalism to which they are entitled must be reflected in every employee’s conduct.

 For iA Financial Group, it is essential to ensure that employees and all individuals involved in the Company's activities are aware of the high standards of conduct required of them and of the importance of always acting ethically, honestly and with integrity.

-To this end, the Company has developed a variety of standards and policies for employees on a number of issues, including
+To this end, iA Financial Group has developed a variety of standards and policies for employees on a number of issues, including

-iA Financial Group Code of Business Conduct (pdf, 2.13 MB)
+iA Financial Group's Code of Business Conduct (pdf, 2.13 MB)

 Circular and financial results